The Grand Canyon of the North

 End Location: Yakutat

 Day 1 Our Alsek River adventure begins in Haines Alaska, a small town located 100 miles north of Juneau on the Lynn Canal.
 We will have an orientation session and gear check.
 From Haines, we will drive 165 miles to Haines Junction in Canada’s Yukon territory.
 The stretch of road from Haines is one of the most spectacular in the world.
 At first, the drive follows the Chilkat River, home of the Chilkat Bald Eagle Preserve, the drive then climbs out of the coastal valley into the high alpine region, a wonderland of wild flowers, glaciers and incredible vistas.
-We will arrange hotel accommodations in Haines Junction.
+Typically we’ll camp at the put in on the first night so we can get an early start on the river the following morning.

 Day 4 We will plan to spend the day hiking up Goatherd Mountain from our camp.
 From the top of the mountain, the views are breathtaking.
 The Lowell Glacier stretches away into the mountains some 65 Km.
 Its blue surface striped with gently curving lines of rock moraine.
 Towering peaks jut into the heavens, and if we are blessed with a clear day, we will see the monstrous massif of Mt.
 Logan, the second highest peak on the continent at 19,850 feet, as well as several peaks over 13,000 feet.
 And as it’s name suggests, there are herds of mountain goat and Dall sheep on the mountain, giving us an excellent opportunity for photos.